South West College: Campuses

 The college has four campuses.
-These are located in Cookstown, Dungannon and Omagh in County Tyrone, and Enniskillen in Coumty Fermanagh.
+These are located in Cookstown, Dungannon and Omagh in County Tyrone, and Enniskillen in County Fermanagh.

 Prior to the creation of South West College in 2007, via a merger, these campuses operated as separate colleges of further education and higher education.
 The Omagh campus, for example, was formerly known as the Omagh College of Further Education.

 The college's Erne campus in Enniskillen, on the site of the former Erne Hospital, opened in 2021.
 This campus won an award, for standards in "environmental construction", in 2022.
-A former campus, at Fairview in Enniskillen, was offered for sale in 2022.
+In 2025, the Health and Safety Executive for Northern Ireland (HSENI) stated that it was conducting "ongoing enquiries" at the building amid complaints of staff and student sickness due to alleged air quality issues.
+The former campus, at Fairview in Enniskillen, was offered for sale in 2022.